 If you are a fan of the drama “My Love from Another Star”별에서 온 그대 you’ll surely find the below stone-paved walkway familiar.
 This walkway actually appeared in one of the scenes in episode 7 of the drama 별그대 “My Love from Another Star”.
 Do you know which scene was that? ^^*

-Min-joon explained that he bought the handphone out of convenient but when Lawyer Jang checks the phone, he confirms that Song-yi is saved in the No. 1 slot.
+Min-joon explained that he bought the handphone out of convenience but when Lawyer Jang checks the phone, he confirms that Song-yi is saved in the No. 1 slot.
 XD Min-Joon got caught red-handed and he tries to explain that Lawyer Jang is No. 2 and offers to swap their orders, but Lawyer Jang snaps that he doesn’t care and it’s childish!
 Hilarious enough!

 4. Jeongdong First Methodist Church 중동 제일 교회